turing-complete/temperature/power/README.md

 # Power

-The package provides algorithms for simulating the power dissipation of concurrent applications running on multiprocessor platforms.
+The package provides algorithms for simulating the power dissipation of applications running on multiprocessor platforms.

 ## [Documentation][doc]